The Community Produce Table returns during harvest time

 The last few years through our community food assessments and FEAST events we have identified an ever growing need for bread, quality confections and other baked goods in Oregon's food desert communities.
 A solution that has been strongly suggested is for Oregon to join the 41 other states across the country that allow home bakers to produce and sell low risk baked goods & confections from their own kitchens.
 SB320, the Small Business Baking Bill, has been introduced in the Oregon Senate to put that suggestion into law.
 The passage of this bill would provide an economic stimulus as a business incubator while addressing a fundamental food security issue.

-The bill has now moved to the House.
-A public hearing is scheduled May 21.
-If the house version is passed, the bill moves to the governor for her signature.
 Final language of the bill will determine the date the new regulations will be effective.

 Please Contact Sharon if you have questions.